 To be very clear Matrix QLED has Dolby Atmos, however, the inbuilt Speaker of 40 watts (two 20 watts) will not give you the best experience.
 For that, you have to use external speakers.
 Nevertheless, the default speakers are enough to let you enjoy the series and movies, yet, the loudness of them most of the time muffled the vocals.
 Music lovers would miss the bass but not the treble.
 Overall, being in a budget Smart TV segment, I cannot expect much on sound quality than this, it is enough loud to fill the room and let you enjoy the shows.

-It features only the key options which a user needs such as a Volume and Channel changer, App drawer, Menu, Mute, and Navigation along with shortcuts to Youtube, Amazon Prime, and NetFlix.
+It features only the key options that a user needs such as a Volume and Channel changer, App drawer, Menu, Mute, and Navigation along with shortcuts to YouTube, Amazon Prime, and NetFlix.
 Thus, the Remote is absolutely as it should be.
 A voice-assistant button to invoke Google Assistant is also there.

-Also, being a Google TV, users can use their smartphones to control and turn OFF or ON the TV.
+Also, being Google TV, users can use their smartphones to control and turn OFF the TV.
 To use it on your Smartphone open the Google TV app and select the TV remote option, soon it will search and ask you to connect with Smart TV.

 The QLED variants of the Kodak Matrix series are loaded with MT9062 processor, Mali-G52 GPU, and 2GB RAM which in our usage performed well, especially with the default built-in applications that come with Google TV.
-However, when we installed multiple third-party apps using their APK files because they were not available through the TV’s play store some lags were there; it might be because of a compatibility issue.
-I think that is the reason why all Play store applications are not available to install on the TV.
-Otherwise in our 1 month of usage Kodak Matrix QLED TV runs smoothly for all streaming applications, while sharing videos via Chromecast, screen mirroring, streaming YouTube even at 2160p videos, and Google Assitant.
-Well yet while writing this article have not faced any hardware issues at all.
+However, when we installed multiple third-party apps using their APK files because they were not available through the TV’s Play Store, some lags were there; it might be because of a compatibility issue.
+I think that is the reason why all Play Store applications are not available to install on the TV.
+Otherwise, in our 1 month of usage, Kodak Matrix QLED TV runs smoothly for all streaming applications while sharing videos via Chromecast, screen mirroring, streaming YouTube even at 2160p videos, and Google Assitant.
+Well, yet while writing this article we have not faced any hardware issues at all.

 Kodak Matrix QLED Google TV ratings 40,999 INR